lyokha/nginx-haskell-module/haskell/ngx-export-distribution/README.md

 x86_64-linux-ghc-8.10.5/libHSdlist-1.0-GVPedlNIGcrCE31hGMMV1G-ghc8.10.5.so
 ```

-Notice that in *ghc 8.10.6* and newer, option
+Note that in ghc older than *8.10.6*, option *-threaded* must be replaced
-*-lHSrts_thr-ghc&dollar;(ghc --numeric-version)* is not needed as it gets
-effectively replaced with ghc option *-flink-rts*.
+with option *-lHSrts_thr-ghc&dollar;(ghc --numeric-version)* because ghc option
+*-flink-rts* which is passed by the module internally has first appeared in
+the mentioned release.

 Now the current working directory contains new files
 *ngx_distribution_test.so* and *ngx-distribution-test-0.1.0.0.tar.gz* and a